A Comparative Guide to Scoring Your First Real Job

 Furthermore, you can’t just create once a week status updates – you have to unleash your creativity every single day.
 If people are not reading your posts, then they are not liking them; and if they are not liking them, then odds are they aren’t following you.

-The same goes for searching for a job .
+The same goes for searching for a job.
 If you are not constantly sending out your Resumes or CVs, then there is little hope of gaining an interview, let alone a job.
-But gaining more followers on your social media accounts is not just about the quantity of updates or posts.
+But gaining more followers on your social media accounts is not just about the number of updates or posts.
 If followers were attracted simply by a user’s large number of posts or an account’s flood of photographic posts, then everyone would have a million followers.

 Each of your social media posts has to show your wit, just as each of your resumes has to be unique and show your skills.
 If you do not stand out from the flock with your clever insights or inventive photographs, then no one is going to be interested in following you.
 In the same regard, if you are not showcasing your skills in your resume, then potential employers are going to forget about you and what you can do for them.
 The squeaky wheel gets the oil, as the old adage goes.

 Moreover, just as a user’s followers would be turned off by the thought that who they’re following post about the same things on their timeline one after the other, interviewers will not be so keen to read the same generic resume that you sent out to everyone else.
 This is why writing customized resumes that highlight and showcase the skills that the posting requested when applying for jobs .
-Following the directions within job requirements is absolutely imperative in your job quest .
+Following the directions within the job, requirements are absolutely imperative in your job quest.